ANNUAL RENEWAL ASSESSMENT

 Frequently Asked Questions

-Our annual patient assessment includes a complete head-to-toe physical evaluation, vital signs measurement and trending analysis, comprehensive medication review, functional status assessment for all activities of daily living, cognitive and mental health screening, nutritional status and weight review, skin assessment for pressure injuries or other concerns, review of recent hospitalizations or health changes, pain assessment and management evaluation, fall risk and safety assessment, and detailed documentation with recommendations for care plan updates.
+Our annual assessment renewal includes a complete head-to-toe physical evaluation, vital signs measurement and trending analysis, comprehensive medication review, functional status assessment for all activities of daily living, cognitive and mental health screening, nutritional status and weight review, skin assessment for pressure injuries or other concerns, review of recent hospitalizations or health changes, pain assessment and management evaluation, fall risk and safety assessment, and detailed documentation with recommendations for care plan updates.

-The annual patient assessment service is 200 USD per patient.
+The annual assessment renewal service is 200 USD per patient.
 This includes the comprehensive on-site assessment visit, complete physical examination and vital signs, functional and cognitive evaluation, medication review and reconciliation, detailed written report with findings and recommendations, care plan update recommendations, and consultation with facility staff about any identified concerns or care changes needed.

-When should the annual assessment be scheduled?
+When should the annual assessment renewal be scheduled?

-If our annual assessment identifies new or worsening health concerns, we provide immediate feedback to facility staff and recommendations for follow-up.
+If our annual assessment renewal identifies new or worsening health concerns, we provide immediate feedback to facility staff and recommendations for follow-up.
 This may include physician notification for medical evaluation, recommendations for additional monitoring or interventions, care plan modifications to address new needs, additional delegation services if new nursing tasks are required, or recommendations for higher level of care if patient needs have exceeded facility capabilities.
 We prioritize patient safety and appropriate care.

 While Washington State regulations require annual care plan review and updates, they do not specifically mandate a comprehensive nursing assessment.
 However, best practice standards and quality care principles support annual comprehensive assessment as the foundation for accurate care planning.
-Our annual assessment service helps facilities meet care plan requirements with thorough, professional evaluation.
-Many facilities choose annual assessments as part of their quality improvement and resident wellness programs.
+Our annual assessment renewal service helps facilities meet care plan requirements with thorough, professional evaluation.
+Many facilities choose annual assessment renewals as part of their quality improvement and resident wellness programs.

-Schedule an Annual Patient Assessment
+Schedule an Annual Assessment Renewal

 Contact Us